 Regular Cleaning & Inspection

-- Weekly Rug Care: Vacuum your rug regularly.
+- Weekly Rug Care: Vacuum your rug regularly to prevent dirt and debris from accumulating beneath it.

-- Periodically Lift & Clean: Remove rug to clean floor underneath.
+- Periodically Lift & Clean: Every few months, remove the rug to clean the floor underneath and the rug pad itself.

-- Inspect Pad: Check for deterioration, wear, or residue.
-Replace if needed.
+- Inspect Pad: Check the pad for any signs of deterioration, excessive wear, or sticky residue.
+Replace the pad if it shows significant damage or loss of effectiveness.

 Handling Spills and Stains

-- Blotting: For felt pads, blot spills immediately.
+- Blotting: For felt pads, blot spills immediately with a clean cloth to absorb as much liquid as possible.

-- Wiping: Rubber/memory foam pads can be wiped clean.
+- Wiping: Rubber and memory foam pads can be wiped clean with a damp cloth and mild detergent.

-- Spot Treatment: Use mild soap and water; for odors, a vinegar-water solution (1:1).
-Test in an inconspicuous area.
+- Spot Treatment: Use a mild soap and water solution for spot treatment.
+For odors, a 1:1 vinegar-water solution can be effective; always test in an inconspicuous area first.

-- Drying: Ensure pad is completely dry before relaying the rug.
+- Drying: Ensure the pad is completely dry before relaying the rug to prevent mold or mildew growth.

 Proper Installation & Storage

-- Curing Time: Do not place on freshly sealed or finished floors until fully cured.
+- Curing Time: Do not place a rug pad on freshly sealed or finished floors until the finish is fully cured, which can take several days or weeks depending on the product.

-- Storage: Roll, don’t fold, to prevent creases.
-Store in a dry, cool place away from direct sunlight.
+- Storage: When storing a rug pad, roll it instead of folding to prevent creases and damage.
+Store it in a dry, cool place away from direct sunlight.

-How do I stop my rug pad from sliding?
+How can I prevent my rug pad from sliding on the floor?

-How often should I clean my rug pad?
+How often should I clean my rug pad for optimal performance?